onetep-devel/documentation/starting_with_onetep.rst

 The problem they work on has to be somehow subdivided between them – this is known as *parallel decomposition*.
-One common way of doing that – and one that onetep employs – is *data decomposition*, where it’s the data in the problem that is subdivided across processes.
-In onetep the grids on which quantities like electronic density or external potential are calculated are divided across processes, with each process “owning” a slab of the grid.
+One common way of doing that – and one that ONETEP employs – is *data decomposition*, where it’s the data in the problem that is subdivided across processes.
+In ONETEP the grids on which quantities like electronic density or external potential are calculated are divided across processes, with each process “owning” a slab of the grid.
 Similarly, the atoms in the system are divided